walterhiggins/WMPJS/README.md

     js clearInterval( scheduled )

 ... and the messages will stop appearing.
 Phew!
 The *setInterval()* function is useful for scheduling tasks that you want the computer to do every so often.
-Let's update the *fireworkshow.js* module so that it looks like the following listing:
+Let's update the *fireworkshow.js* module so that it looks like the following:

 <caption>Listing 13.3: Using setInterval() and clearInterval() to create a Fireworks Show.</caption>

     var fireworks = require('fireworks');
-    exports.fireworkshow = function ( location, count ) {
+    function fireworkshow( location, count ) {

       function launch( ) {
         fireworks.firework( location );